-- sets out your principal accountabilities and skills needs.
-This is intended as a guide to your role and is not an exclusive list of tasks. - 4.8.2 Additionally you will have work related targets to meet each year.
+- 4.8.1 You will be provided with a job description and person specification, which sets out your principal accountabilities and skills needs.
+This is intended as a guide to your role and is not an exclusive list of tasks. - 4.8.2 Additionally, you will have work related targets to meet each year.
 You should do all that you can to meet the expectations of the organisation and in return expect management support in developing your ability to do this.